Sensory

 Why many classrooms feel hostile to autistic children

-What UK law and guidance require
+What UK law requires

 Under the Equality Act 2010, autism is a protected disability.
-Schools must anticipate and remove barriers, making reasonable adjustments so disabled pupils are not placed at a "substantial disadvantage."
+Schools must anticipate and remove barriers as reasonable adjustments.
 The SEND Code of Practice states that accessibility adjustments should be built into SEN planning and reviewed regularly.
+NICE's autism guideline advises considering individual sensory sensitivities to lighting, noise, and the colour of walls.

 Research-backed changes

-Simple overlooked fixes
+Simple overlooked fixes:

-• Switch off school bells or use a visual "end of class" cue
+- Switch off school bells or use a visual "end of class" cue

-• Give a child a pass to leave the room if overloaded
+- Give a child a pass to leave the room if overloaded

-• Stagger arrival and departure times to avoid crowded corridors
+- Stagger arrival and departure times to avoid crowded corridors

 The sensory classroom audit